amitopenwriteup/crossplane-system/lab6.md

 ## Module 4: Consume the API — Submit a Claim

 This is the payload an application team writes.
-Notice it never mentions `VPC`, `Subnet`, or any provider-specific field — only the parameters your XRD schema exposed.
+Notice it never mentions `VPC`, `Subnet`, any provider-specific field, or the fact that a pipeline/function is doing the work underneath — only the parameters your XRD schema exposed.

 **Explain first (this now reflects your schema exactly):**